pbj-writes/project_mkdocs_material/docs/doc_linting.md

 In the example, I hover over 'I am' since it's underlined in yellow, and the suggestion is available.

 In the note, another contraction, 'There is' isn't underlined at all.
-This is a gap in rule that I can address with some regex.
+This is a gap in the rule that I can address with some regex.

 ```yaml
 'there is\b': "there's"